Content

 Having a strong social network can help provide outlets for healthier stress management.
 It’s also a place to share experiences, successes, and challenges with those on similar journeys.

 Stay hydrated, primarily with plain water.
-Water is essential for health but also helps keep you fuller for longer.
+Water is essential for health, but it also helps keep you fuller for longer.

 Try to sip on water throughout the day to keep cravings at bay.
 If your goal is weight loss, drink water right before or during meals to help promote fullness and prevent overeating.

-If you get tired of plain water, try these:
+If you get tired of plain water, try:

 Plain seltzer water